Sally’s ‘Top Tips’ for involving patients, carers and public in your work

 Understand each others’ motivation and interests early on: spend some time finding out why and what people want from the involvement, from all perspectives.
 This will need to be an explicit exercise, consider what ‘gains’ there are for those involved, but also what is at stake, what could be lost, or go wrong?
-Consider developing a specification or role description for the involved people.
+Consider developing a specification or role description for involved public.

 Think about the practicalities: what are the barriers to people getting involved?
 These could include where you work together (e.g. venue accessibility, suitability and convenience), how you work together (e.g. addressing communication barriers, access to creche) how much resource you have (payment for public involvement, dealing with expenses) and allowing plenty of time in the lead up for information, directions etc.